bdspringer/Project-1/README.md

 Our focus was really on neighborhood trends, so we focused on visualizing neighborhood trends for the remainder of the analysis.

-Visualization included dataframes grouped by neighborhoods to analyze rental medians, means, max, and min values as well as renatl density.
+Visualization included dataframes grouped by neighborhoods to analyze rental medians, means, max, and min values as well as rental density.
 We also looked at ratings, but all ratings seemed to trend high.
 Finally, we created a folium map of DC that leverages a geojson file to outline neighborhoods (based on Air BnB definitions).
 We overlayed a heat map to demonstrate rental density by neighborhood and added markers to show key landmarks that may interest visitors to the city.